Toledo777/Coding-League/retrospective.md

 ### Matthew (Accesibility)
 - I tried to make our website as accesible as possible.
 Our main priority of course was just to get the features working at all.
 - To check accesbility, I mainly use the one that is built in to firefox.
-- I terms of color we think we did pretty well, the only weakness being the difficulty scrolling.
+- I terms of color we think we did pretty well.
+The the only weakness being the difficulty scrolling as well as the text with an image background on the home pagel
 - In terms of keyboard accesibility, there is an issue with getting stuck inside thhe code editor if you tab into it.
+- If I had more time to dedicate to this feature, I would have liked to try using our completed website blindfolded using a screenreader to see what could be improved for visually impaired users.